Will Jawando

 William Opeyemi Jawando (born January 2, 1983) is an American politician and author who has served as an at-large member of the Montgomery County Council since 2018.

+Born and raised in Silver Spring, Maryland, Jawando graduated from the Catholic University of America and the Columbus School of Law.
+He started his career as an intern for multiple Democratic members of Congress before working as an official in the U.S. Department of Education and the Office of Public Engagement during the Obama administration.
+He unsuccessfully ran for the Maryland House of Delegates in 2014 and the U.S. House of Representatives in 2016 before winning election as an at-large member of the Montgomery County Council in 2018.
+Jawando was briefly a candidate for U.S. Senate in 2024.

+Jawando is the Democratic nominee for Montgomery County Executive in 2026.

 Background

 Jawando was born in Silver Spring, Maryland, on January 2, 1983.
 He is biracial, with a white mother from Kansas, Kathleen Gross, and a Nigerian father, Olayinka Jawando, who divorced when Jawando was six years old.
 He attended the Catholic University of America, where he earned a B.A. degree in sociology in 2004 and a J.D. degree in 2007.

 In May 2022, Farrar, Straus and Giroux published Jawando's autobiography, My Seven Black Fathers.
 The book follows his early life and career, with each of the book's chapters describing each of his "fathers".

 Political career

 Jawando first got involved in politics as a student at Catholic University, where he made efforts to establish a campus NAACP chapter, which was resisted by the school over the organization's stance on abortion.
 After national pressure, including from then-President and CEO of the NAACP Kweisi Mfume, the university ultimately backtracked and allowed the chapter's formation.
 He later worked as an intern for then-House Minority Leader Nancy Pelosi, then-U.S. Senator Barack Obama, and U.S. Senator Sherrod Brown until 2009.
 Afterwards, he worked in the United States Department of Education and the Office of Public Engagement until 2012.